DragonStrike (video game): Gameplay

-NES game

-A game of the same title was published by Pony Canyon for the Nintendo Entertainment System in 1992.
-Despite an almost identical title screen and box cover, it is noticeably different from versions of the game for other systems: instead of being a first-person flight simulator, it is a top-down scrolling shooter, with only 14 missions instead of the original 40.
-The only aspect in common with the original computer game is the plot, which was also reduced.

 Plot

 The game is set in Krynn, world of the Dragonlance saga, during the War of the Lance.
 The main character is a young knight of Solamnia who progressively climbs the ranks of knighthood and is assigned to different dragon mounts.
 The story starts halfway through the action of the previous title, War of the Lance, after the metallic dragons joined the fight alongside the Knights of Solamnia, and it ends roughly at the same time, with a major victory of the forces of the god Paladine.

 On the other hand, the main character of the NES remake is a dragon without any rider.
 The action starts at the same time as the original, but it ends later, featuring an ending that is different from the one in the novels and in the tabletop modules.

-Publication history
+Development

 Westwood Studios had ported other SSI products, but DragonStrike was its first original game for SSI.
 It was designed by Louis Castle and Brett Sperry.
 The game was first released in 1990.
-DragonStrike was also ported to the PC-9801 and X68000 by Crosstalk in 1992.